-Credit and Refinancing 4 Things to Consider
+Credit and Refinancing: 4 Things to Consider

-Credit and Refinancing: 4 Things to ConsiderJust as employers pull background checks and references, financial institutions pull your credit rating to determine trustworthiness.
+Just as employers pull background checks and references, financial institutions pull your credit rating to determine trustworthiness.
 Building a healthy credit profile isn’t something you want to forget about.
 Even high-net worth individuals need to think strategically about their credit.

 , understanding your credit score is key.
 Here are a few tips for understanding how credit impacts your financial well-being, and your ability to refinance student loans at a lower rate.

 Free websites like Credit Karma perform a “soft credit pull,” which doesn’t impact your credit card score.
 A hard credit pull, or credit inquiry, takes place when you apply to open a new line of credit.

 When you check your score, you should do a general credit health check.
 Ask yourself whether you’re living within your means.
 Are you able to pay your credit card in full each month?
 If you do carry a balance month-to-month, are you at least making minimum payments by the due date?
 Customers who max out their credit cards each month appear to be higher risks than those who utilize less than 30% of their credit.
 Refinancing is part of your overall financial picture – when considering refinancing, check the lender’s specific requirements, and make sure you’re using credit responsibly.

 If you regularly miss payments on your student loans or credit card, it can take a while to rebuild your credit score – even up to several years.
-Check each lender’s eligibility requirements before you refinance.
+Check each lender’s before you refinance.

 Using credit responsibly is a behavior all consumers should strive for.
 Be sure to understand your current financial footing before making a big decision, like refinancing student loans or applying for a mortgage.
 And, analyze your credit report to ensure accuracy.
 Organizations like Commerce will work with you to determine whether you’re eligible to refinance, and potentially save thousands over the life of your loan.
-Contact our specialists today to learn more.